Landslides, sinkholes, floodwaters plague soggy California

-Millions of people were still under flood warnings, and more than 200,000 homes and businesses were without power because of heavy rains, hail and landslides.
-Thousands have been ordered to evacuate their homes.
+Millions of residents faced flood warnings, nearly 50,000 people were under evacuation orders, and more than 110,000 homes and businesses were without power because of heavy rains, lightning, hail and landslides.

-At least 17 people have died from storms that began late last month, said Wade Crowfoot, the California natural resources secretary.
+At least 17 people have died from storms that began late last month, Gov. Gavin Newsom said during a visit to the scenic town of Capitola on the Santa Cruz coast that was hard hit by high surf and flooding creek waters last week.
 The deaths included a pickup truck driver and motorcyclist killed Tuesday morning when a eucalyptus tree fell on them on Highway 99 in the San Joaquin Valley near Visalia, the California Highway Patrol said.

+“We’ve had less people die in the last two years of major wildfires in California than have died since New Year’s Day related to this weather," Newsom said.
+"These conditions are serious and they’re deadly.”

-The storm that began Monday dumped more than a foot of rain at higher elevations in central and Southern California and buried Sierra Nevada ski resorts in more than 5 feet (1.5 meters) of snow.
+The storm that began Monday dumped more than a foot and a half (45 centimeters) of rain in Southern California mountains and buried Sierra Nevada ski resorts in more than 5 feet (1.5 meters) of snow.

-Rockfalls and mudslides shut down roads, and gushing runoff turned sections of freeways into waterways.
-Swollen rivers swamped homes and triggered evacuation orders.
+Rockfalls and landslides shut down roads, and gushing runoff turned sections of freeways into waterways.
+Swollen rivers swamped homes and residents of small communities inundated with water and mud were stranded.

-Residents of the small agricultural community of Planada, which is along a main highway leading to Yosemite National Park, were ordered Tuesday to pack up and leave after Bear Creek overflowed and flooded some homes.
+“We’re all stuck out here,” said Brian Briggs, after the deluge unleashed mudslides in remote Matilija Canyon that buried one house completely and cut off the only road to nearby Ojai.

+Briggs described a scary night where the canyon creek began to flood people's yards and the surrounding hills — stripped of vegetation in the 2017 Thomas Fire — began to tumble down in the dark.

 “It’s still very dangerous out there," said San Luis Obispo County sheriff’s spokesperson Tony Cipolla.
 "The creeks are very fast flowing.”

 The wet and blustery weather left California's large homeless population in a precarious situation.
-At least one homeless person has died, and more than a dozen people were rescued from a homeless encampment on the Ventura River.
+At least two homeless people in Sacramento County died, and more than a dozen people were rescued from a homeless encampment on the Ventura River.

 Theo Harris, who has been living on the streets of San Francisco since getting out of jail in 2016, fortified his shelter with tarps and zip ties and took in his girlfriend after her tent flooded.